AudioKit/audiokit.github.io/audiobus/index-audiobus.md

 6. "manufacturer" (of type String): This is a four letter code that you should make up for yourself.
 For us at AudioKit, we use "AuKt", but you will need to have your own.

-7. "type" (of type String): set this to "auri", which means a "Remote Instrument" unit.
+7. "type" (of type String): set this to "aurg", which means a "Remote Generator" unit.

 8. "subtype" (of type String): set this to "sndx", which just means "Sender Example".